SIMS-Oxford/CEFrenamer/README.md

 ## Use
 In order to set up ready to use:-
-1. Download this repository using git, or the green button in github
+1. Open the terminal
-2. Open the terminal
+2. Download this script using Git: `git clone https://github.com/simonmarchant/Paedneurorenamer.git`
 3. Use cd (change directory) to navigate to the folder this file is in
 4. Give it executable permission using `chmod +x ./renamer.sh`